 Dr. Hastie Lanyon

-Dr. Lanyon is described as a "hearty, healthy, dapper, red-faced gentleman, with a shock of hair prematurely white, and a boisterous and undecided manner."
-He is a gentleman of equal social stature to Mr. Utterson and Dr. Jekyll—in fact, the three of them have been friends since childhood.
-He and Dr. Jekyll, however, had a massive scientific argument about ten years before the events of the book take place, and their friendship is more civil than friendly.
-At one point Dr. Jekyll refers to Mr. Lanyon as "a hide-bound pendant" – from which we can deduce that he’s more rational, scientific, and systematic than his former friend.
+But he's also gentleman of equal social stature to Mr. Utterson and Dr. Jekyll—in fact, the three of them have been friends since childhood.
+He and Dr. Jekyll, however, had a massive scientific argument about ten years before the events of the book take place and their friendship is more civil than friendly.
+At one point Dr. Jekyll refers to Mr. Lanyon as "a hide-bound pedant" (3.3)—from which we can deduce that he’s more rational, scientific, and systematic than his former friend.

 In fact, Lanyon has a thing or two to say on that subject:

 "...[I]t is more than ten years since Henry Jekyll became too fanciful for me.
 He began to go wrong, wrong in mind; and though of course I continue to take an interest in him for old sake's sake, as they say, I see and I have seen devilish little of the man.
 Such unscientific balderdash," added the doctor, flushing suddenly purple, "would have estranged Damon and Pythias."
 (2.9)